Hoda Kotb Reacts To The Death Of Author Mary Higgins Clark

-Well known writer Mary Higgins Clark passed away on January 31 in Florida.
-She was a beloved author and passed away at the age of 92-years-old.
+Well known writer and author Mary Higgins Clark passed away on January 31 in Florida at the age of 92-years-old.
 She was especially known for her mystery books.
-Many are mourning her death, including the Today Show’s Hoda Kotb who got to know Clark well by interviewing her many times throughout the years.
+Many are mourning her death, including The Today Show’s Hoda Kotb who got to know Clark well by interviewing her many times throughout the years.
 Kotb remembered the author in an Instagram post.

 Kotb included a photo of herself and her former co-host of the fourth hour of the Today Show, Kathie Lee Gifford, sitting alongside the author.